wp-plugins/social-media-widget/readme.txt

 3. Go to Appearance->Widgets and activate the widget (Social Widget), set options and click save

-Follow the steps below to upgrade.

-1. Disable the plugin
-2. Overwrite all files in the social-media-widget folder within the /wp-content/plugins directory
-3. Enable the plugin
-4. Go to Appearance->Widgets and activate the widget (Social Widget), set options and click save
-5. Note that newly added services will more than likely automatically generate URLs.
-You'll need to go in there and delete them

 == Screenshots ==
 1. Web 2.0 icon pack
 2. Cutout icon pack